Safe and respectful community

 Security works to provide a safe environment on campus, and also manages lost property.

 Study Skills programs include face-to-face and online help for assignment writing, referencing, finding information, mathematics and statistics, and using Moodle and Mahara; as well as PALS group study sessions for large first year units.

 The UC Library provides a wide range of services for students and staff.

 The Medical and Counselling Centre provides medical and counselling services and appointments as well as a range of health information.

-Inclusion & Engagement coordinates and implements services and support to assist students with disability/ongoing health conditions.
-This is achieved through the provision of reasonable adjustments to allow equal access and participation in university life.
+Inclusion & Engagement coordinates and implements services and support to assist students with disability and/or health conditions.
+Additionally, Inclusion & Engagement provides leadership in the coordination of Academic Clubs and Societies at UC.

 The Multi-faith Centre offers pastoral care services for all UC students and staff.

 The International Student Support Service provides support for Visa and CoE inquiries, guidance with UC policies and processes and Australia Awards student support.